Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Trivializations of isotrivial fibrations and Galois action on cohomology

 \section{Trivializations of isotrivial fibrations and Galois action on cohomology}

-Throughout the paper we will consider an isotrivial Lagrangian fibration $\pi : X \longrightarrow B=\mathbb{P}^n$, with generic fiber $F$, which we view as a (fixed) polarized abelian variety.
-We will denote by $\Delta\subset B$ the discriminant locus, which is a subvariety of pure codimension $1$, and by $B_0=B\setminus \Delta$ its complement.
+Throughout the paper we will consider an isotrivial Lagrangian fibration $\pi : X \longrightarrow B$ to a normal projective variety $B$, with generic fiber $F$, which we view as a (fixed) abelian torsor.
+We will denote by $\Delta\subset B$ the discriminant locus, which is a subvariety of pure codimension $1$, and by $B_0=B\setminus \Delta$ its complement, a smooth quasi-projective variety.
 The variety $X_0=\pi^{-1}(B_0)$ then admits a smooth isotrivial fibration $\pi_0=\pi_{\mid X_0}:X_0\longrightarrow B_0$.
 After a finite \'etale base change, such a smooth isotrivial family of abelian varieties can be trivialized.
 It will be useful to perform this trivialization in two steps.
 The first \'etale base change trivializes the global monodromy on the first cohomology of the fibers.
 The second, which may be trivial, provides us with a rational section.\\

 To be precise, let